sholladay/scube/README.md

 Delete all keys within the `option.prefix` directory.

+#### .s3

+The underlying AWS SDK being used.
+This is useful when you want to use streams instead of Promises.
+Note that if you use streams a lot, you are probably better off just using the AWS SDK directly instead of via Scube.

 ## Related

- - [hapi-s3](https://github.com/sholladay/hapi-s3) - Use Amazon S3 in server routes
+ - [hapi-s3](https://github.com/sholladay/hapi-s3) - Use [Amazon S3](https://aws.amazon.com/s3/) in your [hapi](https://hapijs.com) server
  - [delivr](https://github.com/sholladay/delivr) - Build your code and ship it to S3
  - [build-files](https://github.com/sholladay/build-files) - Read the files from your build
  - [build-keys](https://github.com/sholladay/build-keys) - Get the paths of files from your build